psnewer/nautilus_trader/docs/developer_guide/adapters.md

 #### Unit tests

-- Focus on pure logic: parsers, signing helpers, canonicalisers, and any business rules that do not require a live transport.
-- Avoid duplicating coverage that the integration tests already provide.
+Unit tests belong in `#[cfg(test)]` blocks within source modules, not in the `tests/` directory.

+**What to test (in source modules):**

+- Deserialization of venue JSON payloads into Rust structs.
+- Parsing functions that convert venue types to Nautilus domain models.
+- Request signing and authentication helpers.
+- Enum conversions and mapping logic.
+- Price, quantity, and precision calculations.

+**What NOT to test:**

+- Standard library behavior (Vec operations, HashMap lookups, string parsing).
+- Third-party crate functionality (chrono date arithmetic, serde attributes).
+- Test helper code itself (fixture loaders, mock builders).

+Tests should exercise production code paths.
+If a test only verifies that `Vec::extend()` works or that chrono can parse a date string, it provides no value.

 #### Integration tests

+Integration tests belong in the `tests/` directory and exercise the public API against mock infrastructure.

+**What to test (in tests/ directory):**

+- HTTP client requests against mock Axum servers.
+- WebSocket connection lifecycle, authentication, and message routing.
+- Data client subscription workflows and historical data requests.
+- Execution client order submission, modification, and cancellation flows.
+- Error handling and retry behavior with simulated failures.

-Exercise the public API against Axum mock servers.
-At a minimum, mirror the BitMEX test surface (see `crates/adapters/bitmex/tests/`) so every adapter proves the same behaviours.
+At a minimum, review existing adapter test suites for reference patterns and ensure every adapter proves the same core behaviours.

 ##### HTTP client integration coverage